Room Changes & Roommate Resources

 Navigating Conflict in Your Room

-CLRE trains Peer Mediation Assistants who are equipped to help residents learn about conflict and resolution strategies.
+CLRE trains Community Engagement Advisors and Assistants who are equipped to help residents learn about conflict and resolution strategies.
 They can also provide assistance in talking through disputes within a room.
 Check out the tips below from the peer mediators if you're experiencing a potential conflict in your living space!
-To talk to a Peer Mediation Assistant, reach out to your Community Coordinator/Area Coordinator.
+To talk to a Community Engagement Advisor or Assistant, reach out to your Community Coordinator/Area Coordinator.

 Common Causes of Conflict